 I would get into something but I would just stick with it.
 I loved what Gary Vaynerchuk says, you’re here to get hit.
-What I think separates us and makes us stronger is the ability to get beat up over and over and over again and still get up and get in front of the computer that next day or later on that night and just keep going, and just keep pushing through.
+What I think separates us and makes us stronger is the ability to get beat up over and over and over again and still get up and get in front of the computer that next day or later on that night and just las vegas casino games going, and just keep pushing through.

 What took me from job to no job in … Looks like you’re getting some praise there.